loopandlearn/loopfollowdocs/docs/remote/remote-control-overview.md

         * *LoopFollow* no longer requires the *Nightscout* site be configured with the APNS credentials
         * Read access for the *Nightscout* URL is sufficient
 * With *LoopFollow* 3.1 and older
-    * *Loop* remote commands were limited to Overrides, require the *Nightscout* site be configured with the APNS credentials and require a token with `careportal` access
+    * *Loop* remote commands were limited to Overrides, required the *Nightscout* site be configured with the APNS credentials and required a token with `careportal` access

 > With *Trio* 0.2.x, *LoopFollow* only supports temp targets and requires a token with `careportal` access.
 Once updated to *Trio* 0.5.x or newer, the full Trio Remote Control options are available.